 Type of event : Leisure

-Public transport is reinforced during the Schueberfouer to various towns and villages, and free shuttle bus lines 37 and 29 serve the free P&R (park & ride) car parks.
-This year visitors can access the Glacis using Luxembourg’s brand new tram, which is also ideal for connecting to the many car parks just over the bridge in Kirchberg.
+Public transport is reinforced during the Schueberfouer to various towns and villages, free shuttle bus lines 37 and 29 serve the free P&R (park & ride) car parks, and the tram connects to Kirchberg’s many car parks.

 Photos: (c) Gwenael Piaser, Laurent Schwaller & Steve Kayser

 Upcoming date : soon to be announced